fpereiro/gotoB/readme.md

 B.mount ('body', counter);
 ```

-If you enter the following command on the developer console to update the store: `B.say ('set', 'counter', 1)`, you will notice that the brick gets automatically updated!
+If you enter the following command on the developer console to update the store: `B.call ('set', 'counter', 1)`, you will notice that the brick gets automatically updated!

 If you, however, try to update `B.store.counter` directly by entering `B.store.counter = 2`, you'll notice that... nothing happens!
 This is because you changed the store directly instead of using an event.
 Most of the time, you'll change the store through events - though by the end of this guide, we'll cover some cases where you can sidestep the event system to update the store.

-`B.elem` takes a `path` and a `brick` as arguments.
+`B.view` takes a `path` and a `brick` as arguments.
 The `path` can be any of the following:
 - A string: `counter`.
 - An array of strings and integers: `['Data', 'counter']`.
 - An array of arrays of strings and integers: `[['Data', 'counter'], ['State', 'page']]`.